 Pasta salads are wonderful because they are so versatile.
 You can use up ingredients that you have on hand or easily swap some things in or out based on personal preference.

-- Try adding bell peppers, broccoli florets, shredded carrots, cucumbers, or grape tomatoes.
-Note: Only the broccoli needs to be blanched before adding it to the salad.
+- Add bell peppers, broccoli florets, shredded carrots, zucchini, or grape tomatoes.
+(If adding broccoli, blanch it before adding it to the salad.)

 - Add spinach or arugula for extra green goodness!